reporterplus/pytest-report-plus/README.md

 ## ✨ Features

-#### 🧩 Unified Test Reports: Get a single, easy-to-read HTML report summarizing all your test results — no hassle, just clarity.

 #### 🧩 Seamless Combined XML Export to your favourite test management tools — No Plugins Needed
 Export a fully merged JUnit XML report effortlessly — no external tools or plugins required.
+(No More merge html additional plugins or steps in your YAML to feed xml reports)

 ✔ Links, logs, stdout/stderr, and even flaky history — all included ✔ Works out-of-the-box with your test management tools (like TestRail, XRay, Zephyr)